iamthefrogy/frogy/README.md

 #### Thanks to the authors of the tools used in this script.
 For crt.sh https://github.com/HackerUniverse/Reconcobra/blob/HackerUniverse-patch-1/crt.sh, this logic has been used.

-Initial repo created - A few weeks back below date.
+Initial repo created - A few weeks back below date.<br/>
-Date - 4 March 2019, Open-sourced
+Date - 4 March 2019, Open-sourced<br/>
-Date - 19 March 2021, Major changes
+Date - 19 March 2021, Major changes<br/>

 Warning/Disclaimer: Read the detailed disclaimer at my blog - https://github.com/iamthefrogy/Disclaimer-Warning/blob/main/README.md <br/>
 Logo credit - www.designevo.com